Eloick-Iforce/Graphy/readme.md

 # Graphy Plugin
 ## Description

 The Graphy plugin is designed to display interactive charts on your WordPress site.
 It utilizes the Chart.js JavaScript library to generate attractive and customizable charts.
+It use TailwindCSS and AlpineJS too.
 ## Features

     Display different types of charts, such as bar charts, pie charts, and line charts.